innotrade/enapso-graphdb-admin/README.md

 ## Create new Repository in your GraphDB Instance

-Create a new repository in your GraphDB instance isShacl option is optional if want to enable then set it as true and by default it is false: if security is on then for creating repository user role need to be Repository Manager else operation not performed
+Create a new repository in your GraphDB instance, isShacl paramter is optional by defult it is false. if security is on then for creating repository, user role need to be Repository Manager else operation not performed

 ```javascript
 graphDBEndpoint